B'nei Mitzvah Preparation

 For families new to the area, enrollment in another accredited Hebrew and Judaica program (in another synagogue) for the requisite years will be accepted toward Beth Am’s four year requirement.

-All parents of 7th Grade students (including parents of day school students) participate in Morasha, our B’nei Mitzvah enrichment program, in which parents meet with Beth Am clergy for four sessions in the fall during Tuesday Night Program (5:30-7:45 pm on Tuesdays) and attend one Shabbat morning service with their children.
-These sessions explore the meaning and origins of Bar/Bat Mitzvah, the “how’s” and “why’s” of the Shabbat morning service, issues of Jewish adolescence, and ways to make the Bar/Bat Mitzvah experience even more meaningful.
+All parents of 7th Grade students (including parents of day school students) participate in Morasha, our B’nei Mitzvah enrichment program, in which parents meet with Beth Am clergy, this year on Sunday November 20, 2016 from 11:45 AM - 3:00 PM.
+In Morasha, parents explore the meaning and origins of Bar/Bat Mitzvah, the “how’s” and “why’s” of the Shabbat morning service, issues of Jewish adolescence, and ways to make the Bar/Bat Mitzvah experience even more meaningful.

 Bar/Bat Mitzvah is a milestone – not a termination point.
 Students who become Bar/Bat Mitzvah at Congregation Beth Am are strongly encouraged to continue their Jewish education here through High School, including Confirmation in the 10th grade and our 11th and 12th grade program.
 Our young people continue to mature intellectually and emotionally throughout their teenage years.
 Their Jewish learning should continue during these critical years, as well, so that they can develop a solid, adult understanding of our faith and traditions.